-This urban redevelopment project of the Fort Point district in Boston, MA proposes a unique strategy to reduce city-wide traffic congestion, increase livability and property values and contributes significantly to the resilience of the city as a whole.
+This concept reinvigorates the urban redevelopment of Fort Point, Boston, Massachusetts.
+The project proposes a unique strategy to reduce city-wide traffic congestion, increase livability and property values, and significantly contribute to the city's overall resilience.

 This project aimed to address this problem by developing a concept and workable program for sustainable decision-making to address density, demographics, logistics, and environmental quality.

 Applying this becomes a process rather than a set of rules.

 This project generates and applies this process to a 10-acre site in downtown Boston.
 It is beside the central business district and is currently occupied by parking lots and the Diller Scofidio + Renfro Institute of Contemporary Art.

 Research shows that the United States is the largest consumer of energy per capita than any other country in the world.
 Roughly one-third of it goes to transportation, another third to residential use, and the remainder for industrial purposes.

 How we design and use our residential neighborhoods and transportation systems can either add to or minimize the impact.

-The theoretical ecological footprint says if we continue on the current trajectory, we will soon be using more land than actually exists on earth though this can be reduced.
+The theoretical ecological footprint says if we continue on the current trajectory, we will soon be using more land than exists on earth though this can be reduced.

 One such concept that will allow for the drastic change we need is "Deep Change."
 If we adhere to Deep Change's guidelines, we can reduce our energy demands by more than half and start building more self-sufficient cities.

 Deep Change has a range of particular guidelines and benchmarks for various operations in our lives.
 For architects and city planners, it means constructing higher density and mixed-use buildings, smaller houses, and locally sourced and more environmentally friendly materials.
-In urban areas, this also means moving away from private motor vehicles and a shift toward vegetarianism.
+This also means moving away from private motor vehicles and a shift toward vegetarianism in urban areas.

-Addressing the overuse and reducing wasted energy in transportation and housing is an area of great leverage in any city, particularly Boston.
+Addressing the overuse and reducing wasted energy in transportation and housing is an area of significant leverage in any city, particularly Boston.